 Priority Health Medicare Advantage network doctors and hospitals

 When you have a Medicare Advantage plan from Priority Health, you can see any doctor or specialist in our network without a referral.
-98% of providers in the Lower Peninsula, including all major hospital systems, are in our Medicare network.
-And you can go to out-of-network providers, too, but it may cost a little more.
+97% of primary care doctors in Michigan are in our network.
+You can go to out-of-network providers, too, but it may cost a little more.

-See if your doctor or hospital is in-network.
+See if your doctor or hospital is in the Priority Health Medicare network.

 Help me find...